medalibadis/myschool-manager/PAYMENT_SYSTEM_FIXES_APPLIED.md

    - Check a student with known payment amounts
    - Verify balance matches expected total
    - Confirm group unpaid amounts are accurate
+   - **For existing students**: Refresh the page and check if balances are now correct

 2. **Input Field Test**:
    - Try scrolling with mouse wheel on deposit amount fields